-3.2 Baseline Results
+3.2 Baseline Tests

-We begin with standard OLS regressions, following the traditional investment regression specifications since Fazzari, Hubbard, and Petersen (1988).
+We start with standard OLS regressions, following the traditional investment regression specifications since Fazzari, Hubbard, and Petersen (1988).
 We explain the set-up, lay out the findings, and address possible concerns.
-In Section 3.3, we further study exogenous variations in operating earnings due to an accounting natural experiment.
+In Section 3.3, we further study exogenous